Non-Profit Hospice Foundation

 President Bell Financial

 Jesse is a lifelong resident of the Upper Peninsula, educated at Northern Michigan University wherehe earned a Bachelor’s Degree in Personal Finance.
 He has been working in the financial services industry since 1996 and has been President of Bell Financial since 2001, where he and his team provide investment management and financial planning services to organizations and families.
 Jesse's commitment to the upper Michigan community is reflected in his volunteer activities which include: Officer of the Lake Superior Community Partnership, past Leader of the Marquette County Ambassadors, past Chairman of the Ishpeming Downtown Development Authority, and past Chairman of the Great Lakes Center for Youth Development board of directors.
 Jesse enjoys many of the outdoor recreation opportunities afforded to Yoopers: cross country skiing, mountain biking, backcountry snowmobiling, family camping and his current passion, dual-sport motorcycling.
 He also spends some time in his wood shop where he does woodturning and cabinetmaking.
-Jesse lives in Ishpeming with his son Breck, who is active in middle school athletics, and his daughter Lily, who has an uncanny ability to make people laugh without uttering a word.
+Jesse lives in Marquette with his wife, Christina, and their four children.

 Neal CrothersRetired-CEO of Assisted Living Facilites